Mack the Knife: Louis Armstrong version

+In 1997, the 1955 recording of the song by Louis Armstrong & His All-Stars on Columbia Records was inducted into the Grammy Hall of Fame.

 Armstrong's recording was inducted by the Library of Congress in the National Recording Registry in 2016.

 Charts

 Bobby Darin version

-The song, however, is most closely associated with Bobby Darin, who recorded his version on December 19, 1958 for his album That's All.
+The song, however, is most closely associated with Bobby Darin, who recorded his version on 19 December 1958 for his album That's All.
 Darin had performed the song in his act before, and wanted to include the song in an album of standards.
 The song was arranged by Richard Wess.
-Musicians on the song included Don Lamond on drums, Milt Hinton on bass, and Doc Severinsen on trumpet. with Tom Dowd engineering the recording.
-Darin performed with the song lyrics similar to Armstrong's version with small changes, such as using the word "babe" instead of "dear', and he ended the song with a reprise of the sixth verse instead of the first.
-Darin recorded the song in around three takes, performing the song with an up-tempo bouncy beat,< and modulating up a semitone every verse starting with the third verse, from B-flat to B to C to D-flat to E-flat.
+Musicians who played on the song included Don Lamond on drums, Milt Hinton on bass, and Doc Severinsen on trumpet.
+Tom Dowd engineered the recording.
+Darin's version has similar lyrics to Armstrong's but with small changes, such as using the word "babe" instead of "dear", and he ended the song with a reprise of the sixth verse instead of the first.
+Darin recorded the song in around three takes, performing the song with an up-tempo bouncy beat and modulating up a semitone every verse starting with the third verse, from B-flat to B to C to D-flat to E-flat.

 The song was released as a single in August 1959, even though Darin was reluctant to release the song as a single.
-The song reached number one on the Billboard Hot 100 and number six on the Black Singles Chart.
+Dick Clark had advised Darin not to record the song because of the perception that, having come from an opera, the song might not appeal to a rock and roll audience; he subsequently acknowledged his error.
+The song reached number one on the Billboard Hot 100 (Darin's only number 1 hit on the Hot 100) and number six on the Black Singles Chart.
 It was listed as a Cash Box Top 100 number one single in 1959 for eight weeks.
-Dick Clark had advised Darin not to record the song because of the perception that, having come from an opera, it would not appeal to the rock and roll audience; he subsequently acknowledged his error.

 Reception

-Frank Sinatra, who recorded the song with Quincy Jones on his L.A.
-Is My Lady album, called Darin's the "definitive" version.
+Frank Sinatra (who would record his own version in the 1980s with Quincy Jones for his L.A.
+Is My Lady album) called Darin's the "definitive" version.